 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Austin, the West University South neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 One of the unique characteristics of the West University South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the West University South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the West University South community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the West University South neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, neighborhoodScout's analysis shows that the West University South neighborhood has a greater concentration of residents currently enrolled in college than 99.8% of the neighborhoods in the U.S. With 86.3% of the population here attending college, this is very much a college-focused neighborhood.